First Timers Guide

 Mount Pakenham is a complete Winter Outdoor Recreation Centre.
 In addition to skiing and snowboarding, we offer 20 km of groomed cross country trails, snow tubing, and snowshoeing, orienteering, and Frisbee golf as part of our WOW Program.
 With all of these fun and exciting options, there’s no need to hibernate this winter.

 For the latest news about Mount Pakenham, please read our Snow News.

 SEE YOU ON THE SLOPES!

-Not only does Mount Pakenham have the best in ski and snowboard rental but we bring in quality retailers on a regular basis.
+Not only does Mount Pakenham have the best in ski and snowboard rental but we bring in quality retailers on a regular basis for demo days.
 PARENTS TAKE NOTE - IF YOUR CHILDREN ARE RENTING YOU NEED TO COME INTO THE RENTAL SHOP AND SIGN THE FORM.

 A Locker Makes Your Life Easy!
 Keep your equipment warm and secure for your next ski day!